flipperdevices/flipperzero-firmware/CONTRIBUTING.md

 ### Commit your update

-Commit the changes once you are happy with them.
-Make sure that code compilation is not broken and passes tests.
-Check syntax and formatting.
+Commit the changes once you are happy with them, making sure that the code compiles, passes tests, and syntax is correct.

 ### Pull Request